Installation Guide¶

 source ${QUICK_INSTALL}/quick.rc

-The build system makes use of a shell script (runtest
+The build system makes use of a shell script (runtest, located in

 to carry out tests; but if you are interested, see runtest options